npyalex/mindPaint/README.md

 ### Contents
 This project's paintings can be generated in two ways:
-1) using the MindWave brain sensor and the Processing sketch.
+1) using the MindWave brain sensor and the Processing sketch [mindPaintProcessing.pde](https://github.com/npyalex/mindPaint/tree/master/mindPaintProcessing).
-2) using Arduino sensors and the p5.js sketch.
+2) using Arduino sensors and the p5.js [sketch](https://github.com/npyalex/mindPaint/blob/master/sketch.js).
 If a brain sensor headset is not available, this project can approximate the same paintings using sensor data gathered by Arduino.

 ### Troubleshooting